metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Participation invitation

-Sent by the generation orchestrator to an approved candidate for participant in [this step](#distribution-of-polynomial-commitments).
+Sent by the generation coordinator to an approved candidate for participant in [this step](#distribution-of-polynomial-commitments).

 MUST contain: